cicaoo/cse15l-lab-reports/lab1.md

 Hello.class  Hello.java  messages  README
 [user@sahara ~/lecture1]$
 ```
-- When the command "ls" was ran, the working directory was /home/lecture1. <br>
+- When the command "ls" was run, the working directory was /home/lecture1. <br>
 - Running the command "ls" without any arguments lists out the folders and files in the given directory.
 In this case, "ls" lists out the files and folders in /home/lecture1.
 - This output is not an error. <br> <br>
 ```